wilhelmberghammer/pneumonia_detection/README.md

 ---
 ## Visualization using [Streamlit](https://www.streamlit.io/)
 The webapp is not hosted because the model is too large.
-I'd have to host it on a server.
 This is just to visualize.